Continuous-variable quantum communication: Continuous-variable quantum key distribution

-We start with discussing the important figures of merit, characterizing the performance of post-processing implementations.

-General performance characteristics for all post-processing steps are (i) achievable throughput of secure key generated, and (ii) computing resources (computing power, memory) needed to generate one secure key bit.
+We start with discussing the important figures of merit, characterizing the performance of postprocessing implementations.
+General performance characteristics for all postprocessing steps are (i) achievable throughput of the secure key generated and (ii) computing resources (computing power, memory, etc.) needed to generate one secure key bit.

 We observe that in CV-QKD protocols all quantum states that Alice prepares and transmits are detected and measured by Bob.
-This is in contrast to DV-QKD where the detection (click) rate of the single-photon detector(s) is much smaller than the number of states prepared.
-Therefore, if post-processing should occur in real-time (such that no quantum states remain unused) after the sifting step a CV-QKD protocol still has to process information at a rate that is of the same order of magnitude as the state generation rate $r_\text{gen}$.
+This is in contrast to DV QKD, where the detection (click) rate of the single-photon detector(s) is much smaller than the number of states prepared.
+Therefore, if postprocessing should occur in real time (such that no quantum states remain unused) after the sifting step, a CV-QKD protocol still has to process information at a rate that is of the same order of magnitude as the state generation rate $r_\text{gen}$.
 In comparison, a DV-QKD protocol processes state information after sifting only at a rate that is orders of magnitudes lower, i.e., at $r_\text{gen}\times \mu \times T\times \eta$, where $\mu$ (typically, $\mu<1$) is the mean photon number of the states prepared, $T\ll 1$ is the channel transmission, and $\eta<1$ is the detection efficiency.

-For the information reconciliation step, the \textit{error correction efficiency} $\beta$ is an important parameter that can be decisive for secure key generation by a QKD protocol.
+For the information reconciliation step, the \textit{error-correction efficiency} $\beta$ is an important parameter that can be decisive for secure key generation by a QKD protocol.
 For reconciliation of a block of $n$ bits, that were transmitted over a noisy quantum channel, by exchanging $n_{leak}$ bits on the classical error-free channel, $\beta$ is given by

-Here $C$ is the channel capacity, which refers to the maximum rate (per channel use) at which information can be reliably (with negligible error rate) transmitted over a noisy channel.
-If reconciliation is performed by transmitting syndromes of linear block codes with a block size $n$, a syndrome length $s$, and a corresponding code rate $R=1-\frac{s}{n}$, then
+where $C$ is the channel capacity, which refers to the maximum rate (per channel use) at which information can be reliably (with a negligible error rate) transmitted over a noisy channel.
+If reconciliation is performed by transmitting syndromes of linear block codes with a block size $n$, a syndrome length $s$, and a corresponding code rate $R=1-s/n$, then

 since the number of leaked bits $n_{leak}$ is given by the length of the syndrome $s$.